mikhail-poda/mila/README.md

 - **primary term** (word) corresponding to the first and second columns in the table are the Hebrew term and translation being learned
 - **secondary terms** (words) are zero or many terms which are shown under the primary term and related to it.
 Usually these are synnyms or terms derived from the same roots

-Only the first Term is mandatory,
+Only the first term is mandatory,

 ## Rules